Skip to content

 Casio takes a proactive approach to these initiatives, seeking to communicate with various stakeholders in order to determine how it can be most helpful as a good corporate citizen.
 In this process, Casio seeks to make innovative social contributions, leveraging its unique expertise and management resources as well as the broad range of knowledge and experience possessed by its employees.

-Casio promotes community-based social contribution activities focused on the ESG and General Affairs Department while collaborating with related departments and group companies inside and outside Japan in accordance with the company’s policy on social contribution activities.
+Casio promotes community-based social contribution activities under the leadership of the Sustainability Promotion Department in the Corporate Communication Headquarters while collaborating with related departments and group companies inside and outside Japan in accordance with the company’s policy on social contribution activities.

 Activity Results